benoh5186/4537-backend-api/README.md

 - Returns Unprocessable Entity(422) if the user information does not match UserCreation Schema
 - Returns Conflict(409) if the user email already exists in the database
-- Returns Unauthorized(401) if the browser making the request is already in session with cookie and jwt active

 ### Request Example